-Between 13 and 18 months most children transition naturally from two naps to one by dropping their morning nap.
+Between 13 and 18 months most children transition naturally to a new nap schedule by dropping their morning nap.
 Once the child has made that transition, the afternoon nap is ideally two hours and often begins between 12:30 and 2 p.m.
-If your 12- to 15-month-old has a morning nap, it should be kept to one hour at most if you notice your toddler is resisting his afternoon nap.
+If your 12 to 15-month-old has a morning nap, it should be kept to one hour at most if you notice your toddler is resisting his afternoon nap.

 18 Months and Beyond

-Your child will continue with their established one-nap pattern until they are ready to transition to quiet time.
+Your child will continue with their established one nap schedule until they are ready to transition to quiet time.
 Your child is likely to stop napping between 3 and 4 years of age.

 Avoid The Disaster Nap

-I would call any nap that is shorter than 45 minutes (for children over 6 months) a “disaster nap.”
+Any nap that is shorter than 45 minutes for children over 6 months is a “disaster nap.”
 Such a short nap doesn’t encompass a full sleep cycle, so babies wake up cranky and tired rather than refreshed.
-You may notice an increase in disaster naps if your child’s sleep schedule changes, like at daycare, or if her wakefulness window — or the amount of time she’s usually awake — is exceeded.
-If a change in sleep schedule due to daycare is the culprit, I recommend working with your daycare provider to reach a better nap schedule for your child.
+You may notice an increase in disaster naps if your child’s nap schedule changes, like at daycare.
+I her wakefulness window — or the amount of time she’s usually awake — is exceeded, that can also cause cranky behavior.
+If a change in sleep schedule due to daycare is the culprit, try working with your daycare provider to reach a better nap schedule for your child.

 Nap Time Resistance is Normal

 As children grow up, they begin to test boundaries, including their nap routine.
 Don’t give up, though.
 Your child needs a nap until 3 or 4 years of age.
-If your child is resisting naps and nearing a time of transition (when a nap is dropped or he’s able to stay awake longer), you can make adjustments to see if your baby is more willing to nap at a different time in the morning or perhaps a little later in the afternoon.
+If your child is resisting naps and nearing a time of transition — when a nap is dropped or he’s able to stay awake longer — you can make adjustments.
+Your baby may be more willing to nap at a different time in the morning or perhaps a little later in the afternoon.
 Also, adjust bedtime according to how naps go during the day.
 It’s important to keep a routine that is flexible.